shreyask3107/shreyask3107.github.io/courseproject.md

 title: Course Projects
 subtitle: A list of Course Projects and Programming Assignments
 ---
+### Advanced Topics in Artificial Intelligence
+#### Transfer Learning for Reinforcement Learning Agents by State Encoders:
+#### Project Members: Siddharth Nayak, Abhishek Nair
+A model to transfer the learning of an RL agent trained on one environment to another environment without additional training.
+Experiments with basic OpenAI Gym Environments to show the proof of concept. [**[Slides]**](https://drive.google.com/file/d/1GzhI6xnuKxr6QkhOG3jcXC3-WvWXMpbD/view?usp=sharing)

 ### Non Linear Control
 A short review on Semistability of Non Linear Control Systems.[**[pdf]**](https://github.com/nsidn98/Non-Linear-Control/blob/master/NLC%20Project/semistability.pdf)